ptserpe/Energy-Aware-VANET-Clustering-EAVC-/README.md

 --NeighborListEntry.h & NeighborListEntry.cpp: These files contain the list of neighbors that a node retains.

---simple.ns: Highway simulation network
+--simple.ns_movements: Highway simulation network

---city.ns: Urban environment Simulation network.
+--city.ns_movements: Urban environment Simulation network.

+--myscript.sh: In order to instantly call the compile and execution of my files.